Water supply and sanitation in Laos: Water quality

 Hazardous chemicals that include heavy metals such as chromium, copper, zinc and persistent organic pollutants such as furans, dioxins and poly-chlorinated phenytoin are widely banned while Lao population are not fully aware of its catastrophic effects.
 As the population in Lao keeps growing, heavy mental contamination from industrial activities increases which lead to a concern toward rudimentary metal smelting facilities in the country and mining activities.
 Therefore, the surface water quality in downstream of mining and industrial activities become a potential problem for Laos well being.

-The quality of Mekong River can be assessed by diverse chemical and physical parameter.
-For example, poly cyclic aromatic hydrocarbons (PAHs) is one of the essential types of persistent pollutants of toxicity from natural resources of water and sediment.
-According to Environmental Quality Standards, the environmental distribution of PAHs in tropic Asia become a concern of this region as the grow of industrialization and urbanization due to a frequent rain inherent to tropic Asia in which facilitate the transfer of leaked petroleum from land to rivers and coastal water.
+The quality of Mekong River can be assessed by diverse chemical and physical parameters.
+For example, poly cyclic aromatic hydrocarbons (PAHs) are one of the essential types of persistent pollutants of toxicity from natural resources of water and sediment.
+According to Environmental Quality Standards, the environmental distribution of PAHs in tropical Asia has become a concern of this region as the growth of industrialization and urbanization due to a frequent rain inherent to tropical Asia in which facilitate the transfer of leaked petroleum from land to rivers and coastal water.

 In most urban areas in Lao PDR, the pollutants from private properties wash into drains.
 Little, dirt and rubber compounds from metal, glass and plastic from properties contribute to sediments and nutrients.

 The major problems associate toward national goal in the Lao water and sanitation involve the absence of national programs to scale up rural hygiene education, inefficient annual budget allocation in rural areas, and weak sector monitoring for rural water supply as well as sanitation.
 Therefore, in order to improve water and sanitation target for 2020, the Implementation of Water Supply Sector Investment Plan and the National Plan of Action for Rural Water Supply, Sanitation and Hygiene; capital investment is notably needed to finance the operations.